 Bacterial palindromic repeats — which are key to this technology — were first discovered in the 1980s.
 But it took years for scientists to uncover their use, and more time was needed to use that data to develop CRISPR-Cas9 gene editing.
 The next step was waiting for CRISPR to enter clinical trials.

-At the close of 2016, the moment finally arrived: cells modified with CRISPR-Cas 9 were injected into a human subject.
-With more trials set to launch in 2017, it’s worth examining these studies in closer detail.
-Sure, the waiting game is far from over, but at least we’ll have some preliminary results soon.
+At the close of 2016, the moment finally arrived: cells modified with CRISPR-Cas9 were injected into a human subject.
+With more genetics testing trials launching, it’s worth examining these studies in closer detail.
+Below we’ve listed several that investors may want to be aware of.

 University of Pennsylvania

 The University of Pennsylvania is in the final stages of preparation for the first human trial in the US.
 The genetics testing trial’s aim is to test CRISPR’s ability to attack three types of cancer: melanoma, sarcoma and myeloma.
 The exact start date has yet to be released, and recruitment is on hold; however, the trial is still believed to be starting soon.

 When it begins, the trial will have up to 18 subjects.
 Blood cells will be removed from each individual and then editing will be used to delete genes in the T cells.
 Those edits will remove the gene that codes for the PD-1 protein, and will also give the T cells a receptor for NY-ESO-1, a protein found on some tumors.

 When those T cells are injected back into the body, scientists hope they will be be able to locate and attack tumors that display the protein.
 After editing, the T cells will be redeposited into the corresponding individual subjects.

 This genetics testing study is funded by the Parker Institute for Cancer Immunotherapy, a non-profit organization created by Sean Parker, the founder of Napster.